top of page

 One of the more advanced active mixtures we offer at Just Resin is UV resin.
 Unlike clear epoxy resins, which use hardeners and/or thinner solutions in their composition, UV resins rely only on ultraviolet rays that are emitted by flashlights and lamps to create their final product.

-To make crafting easier, prepare your resin accessories ahead of time.
+To make crafting easier, prepare your resin accessories and supplies ahead of time.
 Keep items like the mould, UV resin mixture, and UV light near you at all times.

 Place the mould on a sturdy table in a well-ventilated room.
-We recommend working on a placemat or paper towel to make cleaning easier and to prevent the mould from slipping.
+We recommend working on a placemat or paper towel to make cleaning easier and to protect and prevent the mould from slipping.

-To prevent bubbles from forming, carefully squeeze and push the UV resin mixture into the mould.
+To prevent bubbles from forming, carefully squeeze and push the UV resin mixture into the mould shape.
 Mix in the colour slowly and work in layers.

 By moving the heat gun or butane torch in a circular motion across the mixture, bubbles stuck in the middle will rise up and pop before curing begins.